MedMaxLab/BIDSAlign/README.md

 # BIDS Format
 This library can preprocess datasets structured with a BIDS format.
 Thus is expected in input a dataset structured as shown in https://bids.neuroimaging.io/ .
 However you can use the function *create_dataset_architecture.m* to change in-place the folder structure of the dataset.
 For all the cases handled, please see <>.
-As specified by the BIDS format, *participant_file.tsv* should be stored in the dataset folder.
+As specified by the BIDS format, *participants.tsv* should be stored in the dataset folder.
 If other diagnostical tests have been performed and stored in .csv files, please create a diagnostical folder and set the corresponding name:
 ```
 diagnostic_folder_name = '_test';
 ```
+Please note that the 1° column of the *participants.tsv* or any other files reporting diagnostical test, has to be the subjects name.
 Folders inside the dataset folder, should have the name of the corresponding subject.
 Thus the subjects names in *participants.tsv* should match the folder names.